• East-West Rail | Looking Back and Looking Forward

 The shift to online meetings has allowed many organizations to extend their programs to a significantly larger audience.

-As example, attending the quarterly meeting of the Vermont Rail Advisory Council used to require a drive to Montpelier to attend the meeting in person.
-Now all one has to do is join the meeting online or on the telephone.
+Attending the quarterly meeting of the Vermont Rail Advisory Council used to require a drive to Montpelier for an in-person.
+Now all one has to do is join the meeting online or by telephone.

 Amtrak in Vermont: Lessons from the Vermonter and the Montrealer